Job Listing: Conservator of Paintings

 Name of Organization – Colonial Williamsburg

-Title – Conservator of Paper
+Job Title – Conservator of Paintings

-Type – Full-Time
+Type – Full-time

-Apply – Conservator of Paintings
+Apply – Conservator of Paintings | MUSEUM, PRESERVATION, CONSERVATION, EDUCATION & RESEARCH

-The Conservator of Paintings is responsible for enhancing the protection and preservation of Colonial Williamsburg’s cultural assets by supervising the operation of the paintings conservation laboratory.
+Summary – The Conservator of Paintings is responsible for enhancing the protection and preservation of Colonial Williamsburg’s cultural assets by supervising the operation of the paintings conservation laboratory.
 Primary functions include proposing and carrying out conservation treatments and researching and developing new approaches to conservation treatment.
 Condition assessments and treatments are carried out in accordance with exhibition objectives and research priorities.
 Additionally, the Conservator of Paintings oversees the conservation treatments and career development of laboratory staff as well as conservation technicians, interns, and volunteers.

 - Examines paintings and other painted media from the collections and, in consultation with curatorial staff, prepares written treatment proposals, performs treatments, and prepares treatment reports complete with photo-documentation.
 Performs, requests, and/or interprets instrumental analysis as needed to facilitate understanding of technology of the object, its conservation history, and current condition.
 All using recognized techniques in compliance with the Code of Ethics of the American Institute for Conservation.